story-squad/classroom-rumble/src/hooks/useCheckBrowserState/README.md

 )
 ```

 > Note: For this to work correctly, you must set the recoil state when pushing to a route that requires `currentViewState`.
-If you want the state to be maintained on regresh, you must ALSO pass the router state.
+If you want the state to be maintained on refresh, you must ALSO pass the router state.
 Example:
 >
 > ```tsx
 > setSection(section);